5 Feb 2019

 What if we were to stop talking only about lessening or avoiding negative effects and started thinking about company responsibilities more holistically?

-We used the net positive concept as an approach to explore circular economy and recycling in the studied companies, because we believe that implementing these concepts makes production and other business operations significantly more sustainable.
-We want to encourage companies to develop in their various areas of responsibility, and the net positive approach is just the right way to go forward with this.
+We used the net positivity concept as an approach to explore circular economy and recycling in the studied companies, because we believe that implementing these concepts makes production and other business operations significantly more sustainable.
+We want to encourage companies to develop in their various areas of responsibility, and the net positivity approach is just the right way to go forward with this.

 Often it is easier to start pursuing net positivity in a few areas of responsibility, for example, and for certain processes or fractions.
 To be net positive, a company must strive for an overall positive impact in the most relevant areas of responsibility of its operations.
 This way it is possible to gain maximum positive impacts with least effort.
 Negative and positive impacts are always assessed separately.
 The impacts also have to be assessed separately for each area of responsibility.